noahbtsta/CIT281_p1/README.md

 - Created a javascript program on Visual Studio Code
+- Used array in Javascript Program to output the following date
 - Created code that outputed random letters with a length between 5-25